xakon/xakon.github.io/dev/tools/misc.md

  - `convert` from Imagemagick to convert JPEG images to PBM or PNM.
  - `cjb2` and `c44` to create single-page DjVu files

+A nice companion to `.djvu` files is the _tessaract_, an OCR software to attempt to read text from an image and print it on STDOUT.
+It can be used to add the text layer of `.djvu` file.

 Misc
 ----